12 Days Tour from Casablanca

 Then, you head to the Morocco’s largest university, the Mohammed V University.
 Founded in 1957, the university is named after Morocco’s independence leader and former king.
 The university campus is located in the western part of the city.

-After lunch, you leave for Chefchaouen arriving there in the evening.
-Dinner and overnight stay at Chefchaouen.
+After lunch, you leave for Chefchaouen arriving there in the evening. overnight stay at Chefchaouen.

 Chefchaouen is a city in the Rif Mountains of north-western Morocco.
 The city is known for its striking blue-and-white buildings and views of the mountains.
 Nearby attractions include the ruined kasbah of Tétouan, the caves of Hercules, and the Cascades d’Akchour waterfalls.